Batch Requests

-Consider the situation you are writing a document-processing solution that issues dozens of REST API calls per second during peak times.
-As each HTTPS connection results in a certain amount of processing overhead on the network efficiency, avoiding the time-consuming TCP negotiation becomes an important task.
-Combining multiple requests into a single batch may optimize network utilization and eliminate network latency issues.
+Consider the situation where you are writing a document processing solution that makes dozens of REST API calls per second.
+As each HTTPS connection imposes a certain performance burden on the network, it becomes important to avoid time-consuming TCP negotiations.
+Combining multiple REST API requests into one can optimize network usage and eliminate network latency issues.

 Batch Request Processing Model

-The requests in a batch are very similar to ordinary requests but have two new headers — RequestId
+The batch requests are very similar to ordinary requests but have two new headers — RequestId

 for setting the dependency — and the resultOf(RequestId)